The Otago Central Rail Trail has become a rite of passage for middle aged kiwis.

 If they haven’t already done it, it’ll be on their ‘list’.
 As it was on mine for years.
 After having friends and family around me do it recently, I screamed ‘enough’, and booked it.

-So two weeks ago (beginning of April) we rode the Otago Central Rail Trail from Clyde to Middlemarch – 150kms through awe inspiring country.
+So at the beginning of April we rode the Otago Central Rail Trail from Clyde to Middlemarch – 150kms through awe inspiring country.

 Before I share my story, here’s a little history on the trail.

 Way back in 1861, gold was discovered in Central Otago.
 The area boomed, as people flocked to Central Otago to make their fortunes.
 The railway was built to support the townships that sprung up across the region, providing an economic lifeline from Dunedin.
 It was started in 1891 and took until 1907 to complete the rail section from Middlemarch to Clyde.
 As you’ll see as you ride it, the terrain is desert like in parts, and extremely rocky.
 In this difficult landscape, workers worked with picks, shovels, horse-drawn wagons and explosives to build the tracks.
 The tunnels are perhaps the best opportunity to wonder at the engineering and skill of our forefathers.
 We walked through them in total awe of the craftsmanship.
 The construction skills of our ancestors never fail to astound me.

 But by the 1930’s the boom was over.
 As private motor cars became mainstream, and roads were built, the railways use became limited.
 It managed to survive during the 1980’s as it was used in the construction of the hydro-electric dam at Clyde.
 But in 1990 the Clyde to Middlemarch section was closed, and the tracks were lifted.

 Thankfully some clever clogs in the Department of Conservation recognised the potential of the empty rail corridor, and purchased it in 1993.
 After years of working with the local communities along the trail, the Otago Central Rail Trail was opened in 2000.